 As he entered the cottage, quite shaken, Paul handed him the phone.
-It was Hansson asking if they could meet at the mine the next day.
-Robert agreed and suggested an early hour, about 6:30 am.
+It was Berglund asking if they could meet at the mine the next day.
+Robert agreed and suggested an early hour, about 6:30am.

-After what had just happened Robert was pretty sure that the attempted to run down was the work of Hansson.
+After what had just happened Robert was pretty sure that the attempted run down was the work of Berglund.

-Chapter 3
+CHAPTER 3

-The next morning at 5:00 am, Robert and Paul made they way to the mine where Robert parked the truck in the shed that housed the old stamper on the lower side of the machinery shed, Paul positioned himself on the ridge that overlooked the shaft and with the rising sun at his back.
+The next morning at 5:00am, Robert and Paul made their way to the mine where Robert parked the truck in the shed that housed the rock stampers on the lower side of the machinery shed, Paul positioned himself on the ridge that overlooked the shaft and with the rising sun at his back.
 Robert's military training told him that the advantage of knowing the terrain was half the battle.
-Paul loaded the 30-30 lever-action rifle and found a comfortable shooting position.
+Paul loaded the 30-30 Winchester action rifle and found a comfortable shooting position.
 He knew he was Robert's guarantee.
-From his position, he could see that his arc of fire covered from the tailings dam to the shaft header and pump house.
+From his position he could see that his arc of fire covered from the tailing dam to the shaft header and pump house.

-From the previous night's attempt on his life, Robert assumed that Hansson would not arrive at the appointed hour but earlier to ambush Robert as he drove up to the mine shaft.
+From the previous nights attempt on his life, Robert assumed that Berglund would not arrive at the appointed hour but earlier to ambush Robert as he drove up to the mine shaft.

-Robert walked the perimeter trying to work out where Hansson would hide to ambush him.
+Robert walked the perimeter trying to work out where Berglund would hide to ambush him.
 There was a very obvious spot behind the old steam boiler that offered a good cover.
 Robert placed a half a stick of mining gelignite inside the boiler and another in the timbers of the old water tower that was next to the boiler, he buried the wire to the detonators in the gravel and ran the wire through the long grass to the back of the pump house.
 It was now ten to six; Robert rolled a cigarette but thought better of smoking it as the smell may give away his surprise.

 Robert heard the sound of a V8 well before he saw the lights of the vehicle crest the ridge.
 It was moving slowly towards the mine compound.
-It was the same highperformance vehicle that had tried to run him down the night before.
-It stopped, a short fat man got out of the passenger's side and took a shotgun from the back seat and loaded both barrels.
+It was the same high performance vehicle that had tried to run him down the night before.

+Then it stopped, a short fat man got out of the passengers side and took a shotgun from the back seat and loaded both barrels.
 Paul could see clearly through the telescopic sight all that was happening.
-He kept the crosshairs on the fat man as the fat man scouted the area for an ambush position.
+He kept the crosshairs on the fat man as he scouted the area for an ambush position.
 Robert was still behind the pump house and could see the fat man walking directly toward him.
-Robert, holding the blaster, crept silently into the long grass hoping that in the half-light of dawn the fat man would not see the wire.
+Robert, holding the blaster, crept silently into the long grass hoping that in the half light of dawn the fat man would not see the wire.
 But then the driver got out and directed the fat man to the boiler.
 Roberts plan was perfect; the fat man was in for a big surprise.

-It was then that Robert noticed that the driver was not Hansson but another man, dressed in designer jeans teeshirt and a baseball cap that was sitting at a ninety degrees angle to his face.
-He was no local thought, Robert.
+It was then that Robert noticed that the driver was not Berglund but another man, dressed in designer jeans tee-shirt and a baseball cap that was sitting at a ninety degree angle to his face.
+He was no local thought Robert.